 The all-encompassing theme for this school year is “Creating Teams to Collaborate for Continuous Improvement”.
 During our August Institute, at our Half-Day School Improvement Days, and throughout the school year, we will continually revisit this theme, relating our daily work to the importance of working collaboratively to establish learning environments that enable teachers to grow their practice.

-In the area of literacy, teachers will continue to receive support around the reading workshop model of instruction.
-An area of focus this year will be supporting students in deepening comprehension in non-fiction/informational text.
+In the area of literacy, teachers will continue to receive support around the Literacy Studio model of instruction, with a focus on the use of student conferences.
 Ellin Keene, nationally known author and expert in reading instruction, will continue her work with our elementary teachers, supporting them within this area of focus.
 We will continue to offer elementary teachers opportunities to participate in the Lab Classroom, a job-embedded professional learning model that develops a collaborative culture and provides differentiated support to teachers.
 During the Lab Classroom experience, teachers have the opportunity to observe colleagues in their own classroom setting, name best practices, offer insights, ponder questions, and grow their own instructional practice.

-In science, Kery Obradovich, District 30 Math and Science Coordinator, and Kristin Goss, District 30 Math and Science Specialist, will continue to support teachers in the implementation of new science curriculum that is aligned to the Next Generation Science Standards.
-In addition, job-embedded professional development on the utilization of the new Virtual Reality experiences that were launched in the 2018-19 school year will continue to enhance science inquiry will also be launched this year.
-Kery and Krisitn will continue their work in the area of math, supporting elementary teachers with Math MAP goal setting and math workshop proactices.
+In science, Kery Obradovich, District 30 Math and Science Coordinator, and Kristin Goss, District 30 Math and Science Specialist will continue to support teachers in the implementation of our inquiry focused science curriculum that is aligned to the Next Generation Science Standards.
+In addition, job-embedded professional development on the utilization of the Virtual Reality experiences that were launched in the 2018-19 school year will continue to enhance science inquiry in 2019-20.

 Throughout the year our teachers will continue to participate in professional development experiences that provide opportunities for rich discussion around content, instructional strategies, and assessment.